-Created by the PA General Assembly in 1986, PHC4 is an independent state agency charged with collecting, analyzing and reporting information that can be used to improve the quality and restrain the cost of health care in the state.
+Created by the PA General Assembly in 1986, the PA Health Care Cost Containment Council (PHC4) is an independent state agency charged with collecting, analyzing and reporting information that can be used to improve the quality and restrain the cost of health care in the state.
+Today, PHC4 is a recognized national leader in public health care reporting.
 More than 840,000 public reports on patient treatment results are downloaded from the PHC4 website each year, and nearly 100 organizations and individuals annually utilize PHC4's special requests process to access and use data.
 PHC4 is governed by a 25-member board of directors, representing business, labor, consumers, health care providers, insurers, and state government.

-Joe Martin, Executive Director

-225 Market Street, Suite 400, Harrisburg, PA 17101
+Joe Martin, Executive Director 225 Market Street, Suite 400, Harrisburg, PA 17101 717-232-6787 • www.phc4.org

-717-232-6787 ● www.phc4.org